ICS 21 Winter 2008

 Determining the final course grades requires several steps:

-We first determine your weighted point total for the midterm and final exams.
+1. We determine your weighted point total for the midterm and final exams.

 This is not a curve.
 If it were, the cut points would be based on the distribution of scores in the class, rather than fixed cut points.
 Using an established point scale means that you are not graded in direct competition with your classmates.